PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().campaign().rst

 | **campaignURL** (string, required)
 | The URL you used in your campaign to bring traffic to your mobile app.
 Valid formats:  HTTPS, HTTP and FTP.
 Example: ``http://example.com?pk_campaign=Summer_Promo&pk_keyword=banking_app``

 | Note: You can tag campaigns manually or use our `Piwik PRO URL builder <https://help.piwik.pro/support/collecting-data/piwik-pro-url-builder/>`_.
-For now, only the pk_campaign and pk_keyword work on SDKs, so don't use other parameters.
+For now, only the pk_campaign and pk_keyword work on SDKs, so don't use any other parameters.

 Examples
 --------

-To pass campaign data from a campaign link ``http://example.com?pk_campaign=Summer_Promo&pk_keyword=banking_app``:
+To pass campaign data from the campaign link ``http://example.com?pk_campaign=Summer_Promo&pk_keyword=banking_app``:

 .. tabs::